vorble/notepad/README.md

 * Browse to `http://127.0.0.1:7777/your_file_name` to edit the file.
 * File contents are placed in a directory with the resource name from the URL and are numbered by the edit's serial counter.

+### Options

+You may set the following environment variables to configure the application:

+* `NOTEPAD_DIR` - To tell the application where to save files.
+* `LISTEN_PORT` - To tell the application which port to listen on.
+* `LISTEN_ADDRESS` - To tell the application which address to listen on.

 ### More Info

 * Check out the [Notes Protocol](PROTOCOL.md) for the communication protocol.